roehampton/module-content/software-development-1/week-02/lab/README.md

     print("Your first name contains", num_chars, "characters")

-Exercise: Sort 3 integers values entered by the user into increasing order.
+### Exercise 2: Sort 3 integers values entered by the user into increasing order.

     # Read the numbers from the user, naming them a, b and c
     a = int(input("Enter the first number: "))